svifylabs/fog/Fog/README.txt

 ============

 Fog library is library for crossplatform development in C++ language.
 Main goal of the Fog library is to provide very fast and accurate graphics output on all supported operating systems and architectures.
-Currently Fog is not only graphics library, it contains many other classes related to crossplatform console and UI development.
+Currently Fog is not only graphics library, it contains many other classes related to cross-platform development, but many classes are related to 2d graphics.

 Library dependencies
 ====================